-All seniors, whether doing their thesis in Honors or in their department, must fill out and get the proper signatures on the Thesis Contract Form and return it to the University Honors Program office by September 13, 2013.
-Other helpful documents for the UHP Class of 2014 can be found below.
+All students planning to graduate from the UHP before December 2016, whether doing their thesis in Honors or in their department, must fill out and get the proper signatures on the Thesis Contract Form and return it to the University Honors Program office by April 15, 2015.
+These students should print and refer to the detailed Timeline for Thesis 2015-2016.

 Departmental Information: Students completing Departmental projects must inform the Honors Program of their intention to complete a Departmental project and identify the associated course, professor, and time of Departmental presentation of work.
-The Honors Program may also require periodic updates from students completing a Departmental project, and many students completing Departmental projects find it helpful to attend information sessions and research workshops hosted in coordination with the Honors Program and the Monroe Library.
+These students must also meet Honors Thesis requirements as put forth in the above documents.